taabishm2/exql/README.md

 |select_into_csv|Select rows read from a DB using the provided query into a .csv|
 |delete_from_db|Delete rows matching column-value pairs provided in .csv from MySQL table|
 |write_db_to_dir|Create a directory containing all tables of a DB saved as .csv files|
+### Note
+Refer to the `resources` folder for csv/xsl file templates needed for table creation/insertion/deletion